Discussion in 'General Education' started by Ms.Holyoke, Mar 8, 2019.

 NOOOOOOOOO a student shouldn't be rewarded for what is essentially "expected" behavior!
 I totally get why you would do this, but I was really uncomfortable reading that!

-Once per quarter is not too pricey and I only spend ~$250/year and I only give out 5 awards across all of my periods.
+Once per quarter is not too pricey and I only spend ~$250/year; plus, I only give out 5 awards across all of my periods.

 Basically, I give gift cards to the following 5 students: 1) the student who most improves behavior wise, 2) the student who doesn’t talk out of turn and doesn’t interrupt, 3) the student who actively encourages others, 4) the student who is most polite to myself and others, and 5) the student who volunteers and helps others to succeed.